 - In a large stockpot, you’ll begin with water, sugar, and salt in a large pot, cooking over high heat until the sugar and salt dissolve.

-- Next, you’ll add in the cinnamon, oranges, bay leaves, and black peppercorns and bring the mixture to a boil.
+- Next, you’ll add in the herbs and spices: cinnamon, oranges, bay leaves, and black peppercorns and bring to a boil.

 - Then, let the mixture cool to room temperature.

-- Add your turkey to the stockpot with the brine and add additional water to the pot to cover the meat.
+- Add your turkey to the stockpot with the brine and add cold water to the pot to submerge the turkey.
 Refrigerate for 12 to 24 hours.

-If you are brining just a turkey breast, you can use a smaller pot or place the turkey breast in a roasting bag with the brine.
+Recipe Tip: If you are brining just a turkey breast, you can use a smaller pot or place the turkey breast in a roasting or brining bag with the brine.

 How Long Do Your Brine A Turkey?